MattSeen/dotfiles/README.md

 ====

 - [ ] Test
-- [ ] Creating an install script (symbolic links of some kind after checkout)
+- [x] Creating an install script (symbolic links of some kind after checkout)
-- [ ] Get git scripts from work machine
-- [ ] Get git templates from work machine
 - [ ] Error for scripts that aren't present or might mess up
 - [ ] List of necessary tools on the environmental path